liqi0816/6613-proj2/README.md

 Please see [AI Project2 Report.pdf](README.assets/AI Project2 Report.pdf)

-# By the end of the due, we rank 2nd in this competition!
+# By the end of the project due, we rank 2nd of the new classes task in this competition!

 # Summary